tgvashworth/pldn.io/README.md

 <script src="//js.pldn.io/html5shiv/jquery@1.9.1/underscore"></script>
 ```

 **js.pldn.io** is [pulldown](https://github.com/jackfranklin/pulldown) for the client side.
-That means you get, in one script tag:
+That means you get:

-1) all your front–end dependencies...
+1. All your front–end dependencies in in one script tag.
-2) minified, concatenated and cached (we Do The Right Thing™ so you don't have to worry)
+2. They're minified, concatenated and cached (we Do The Right Thing™ so you don't have to worry)
-3) new libraries at your finger tips (just know the name)
+3. New libraries at your finger-tips (you just need to know the name)

 Sweet, huh?